ShimmyMySherbet/UnturnedHTTPServer/README.md

 # UnturnedHTTPServer
 A simple HTTP server that runs as a plugin, allowing you to run a website off your server!

-With this plugin, you can run a simple HTTP server off of your Unturned Server.
+With this plugin, you can run a simple HTTP server off your Unturned Server.
 You can also manage/check the status of the http server in-game.

 ## Permission Nodes: